lucamir/iGravToCSV/README.md

-# Script to generate a CSV file from the .tsf file generate by iGravs
+# Script to generate a CSV file from the iGrav .tsf files
 This script loads the .tsf file generated from the GWR superconducting relative gravimeter iGrav and converts them to the CSV format. <br>
 The generated CSVs will also be cleaned up of write errors present in the original files such as NaN-only rows or time jumps due to GPS connection